timescale/tobs/README.md

  * [Prometheus](https://github.com/prometheus/prometheus) to collect metrics
  * [Grafana](https://github.com/grafana/grafana) to visualize what's going on
  * [Promscale](https://github.com/timescale/promscale) ([design doc][design-doc]) to store metrics for the long-term and allow analysis with both PromQL and SQL.
+ * [TimescaleDB](https://github.com/timescale/timescaledb) for long term storage of metrics and provides ability to query metrics data using SQL.
+ * [Kube-State-Metrics](https://github.com/kubernetes/kube-state-metrics) to get metrics from kubernetes api-server.
+ * [Promlens](https://promlens.com/) tool to build and analyse promql queries with ease.
+ * [Node-Exporter](https://github.com/prometheus/node_exporter) to export metrics from the nodes.

 We plan to expand this stack over time and welcome contributions.

 Tobs provides a CLI tool to make deployment and operations easier.
 We also provide Helm charts that can be used directly or as sub-charts for other projects.